LLNL/Sina/python/docs/source/api_basics.rst

 initial velocity being varied between them.
 Each run is represented as a Record containing the inputs, outputs, and any files produced--one Record is one collection of all the information surrounding one impact between ball and bat.
-The ensemble itself could also have a Record (containing shared metadata, msub parameters, etc), and we can use Relationships to link an ensemble to each of its runs.
+The ensemble itself could also have a Record (containing shared metadata, scheduler parameters, etc), and we can use Relationships to link an ensemble to each of its runs.
 If you realize you ran the ensemble in a legacy units mode, Sina's API lets you easily find those runs, iterate through them, and update the units.
 Once your runs are all complete, you